Adam-Guinichi/corexvx/README.md

 I'm a Business Computing student interested in media, design, and technology.

-🎬 I work with **DaVinci Resolve** for video editing — from cinematic sequences to short-form content.
+-I work with **DaVinci Resolve** for video editing — from cinematic sequences to short-form content.
-🖼️ I use tools like **Photoshop** and **Illustrator** for graphic design, and I'm currently exploring **game development** with Unity.
+-I use tools like **Photoshop** and **Illustrator** for graphic design, and I'm currently exploring **game development** with Unity.
-🎮 I enjoy learning through building projects and experimenting with creative tools.
+-I enjoy learning through building projects and experimenting with creative tools.

 ---

-## 🧩 Skills & Tools
+## Skills & Tools

 - **Video Editing**: DaVinci Resolve, Fusion
 - **Design**: Photoshop, Illustrator